-An employee who, on reaching the age of 55, accepts a less highly-paid position with the same employer or another employer associated with the ABP will, at his own request and with application of chapter 3 of the pension regulations of the ABP, retain the pensionable income he received in his former position.
-The pension contribution appropriate for the difference between the less highly-paid position and the former position will be divided between the employer and the employee.
+An employee who, during a period of 10 years prior to the pension computation age pursuant the pension regulations ABP, accepts a lower-paid position with the same employer or another employer associated with the ABP will, at his own request and with application of chapter 3 of the pension regulations of the ABP, retain the pensionable income he received before he accepted the lower salary.
+The pension contribution appropriate for the difference between the lower-paid position and the former position will be divided between the employer and the employee in the usual way.
 Any changes in the pension regulations, the contribution level and or division may result in this CA article being amended.